- How to Make Sense of Salary Transparency - December 18, 2024

 In this post, we will answer some of the most-searched-for questions and phrases around the BIPOC acronym including:

-• “BIPOC meaning” (117,000 queries per month on Google)
+- “BIPOC meaning” (117,000 queries per month on Google)

-• “What does BIPOC stand for?”
+- “What does BIPOC stand for?”
 (8,000 queries/mo.)

-• “What does BIPOC mean?
+- “What does BIPOC mean?
 (4,500 queries/mo.)

-• “BIPOC define” (70 queries/mo.)
+- “BIPOC define” (70 queries/mo.)

-• “BIPOC meaning definition” (30 queries/mo.)
+- “BIPOC meaning definition” (30 queries/mo.)

-• “What does the word BIPOC mean?”
+- “What does the word BIPOC mean?”
 (10 queries/mo.)

-What does BIPOC stand for?
 BIPOC is an acronym for Black, Indigenous, People of Color.

-The BIPOC acronym first surfaced on July 31, 2013 on Twitter with this tweet:
+This acronym first surfaced on July 31, 2013 on Twitter with this tweet:

-BIPOC gained a lot of momentum in May 2020 (see BIPOC: What does it mean and where does it come from?), around the same time as the Black Lives Matter movement starting growing across the United States.
+So, this acronym gained a lot of momentum in May 2020 (see BIPOC: What does it mean and where does it come from?), around the same time as the Black Lives Matter movement starting growing across the United States.

 “People are using the term to acknowledge that not all people of color face equal levels of injustice.
 They say BIPOC is significant in recognizing that Black and Indigenous people are severely impacted by systemic racial injustices.”

-Verywell Mind’s article on What Does the Acronym BIPOC Mean? defines BIPOC and breaks down the BIPOC acronym to explain what each letter means and why it is included:
+Verywell Mind’s article on What Does the Acronym BIPOC Mean? defines BIPOC and breaks down the acronym to explain what each letter means and why it is included:

-Blackrefers to mid- to dark-toned complexions who often have African or Caribbean ancestry and who are often the descendants of people who were enslaved.
+“Black refers to mid- to dark-toned complexions who often have African or Caribbean ancestry and who are often the descendants of people who were enslaved.
 Indigenous refers to groups native to the Americas who were here before the colonization by Europeans.
 This includes Native Americans, as well as Indigenous peoples from the Americas who have later immigrated to the U.S. People of color is an umbrella term to refer to non-white individuals who often face discrimination.
 Non-white people include those who have Asian, Middle Eastern, Indian, and Pacific Island heritage, among others.”

 BIPOC vs POC